 Once OAI-SearchBot can reach you, citation comes down to the same signals that define generative engine optimization generally, applied to ChatGPT:

-• Answer-first, extractable content.
+- Answer-first, extractable content.
 Lead each section with the direct answer.
 ChatGPT lifts the clean statement, not the buried one.
+Our guide to writing content LLMs cite covers the passage-level craft.

 How Fast Can You Appear in ChatGPT?